knowledge-sharing-campaign/QuickBooking/README.md

 #QuickBooking.com
+The above site is down due to server reasons.
 ##About
 This is the base repo for the Knowledge Sharing Campaign.
 This is a Django app which implements an online bus booking site using modern MVC methods.

 ##How to use